 I love Starr Pass.
-I rode here every Tuesday night for about 5-years, and even moved to Starr Pass for a year before I left Tucson.
+I rode my mountain bike here every Tuesday night for about 5-years, and even moved to Starr Pass for a year before I left Tucson.
 What makes this trail great is how accessible it is, but once you get into the upper valley, it feels like you’re in the wild.
-Another feature of Starr Pass is bike rentals through Southwest Trekking, conveniently located in the Starr Pass Marriott.

 The basic route through the park is the Starr Pass / Yetman Trail Loop (8.6 miles).
 The knock on Starr pass is that it gets loose (and steep) in places, and there’s nothing you can do about it other than ride it out.
 Dropping down Yetman Trail past the 4-Way Junction is a right of passage to intermediate bike riding.
 Climbing up Goat Hill without putting your foot down earns you expert status, and biking the Yetman Wash is just a sufferfest.
 I like taking this route clockwise, so I go up Goat Hill (usually walking) and down Yetman Wash (every little bit helps).

 I typically add some mileage looping around the base of Golden Gate Mountain and take an alternate route back to the trailhead via the lower road to see the year round flowing water Anklam Wash.
 Other rides include connecting through to Robles Trails or taking the long way to the Marriott by the Stone House.
 Just be careful of any ridge trail because they get super technical super quick.